 Many merchants face the trouble of sifting through numerous credit card machine options, looking for a terminal that fits with their business.
-There are many different types of credit card terminals to choose from, and you need one that’s going to help your business operate the most efficiently.
+There are many different types of payment terminals to choose from, and you need one that’s going to help your business operate the most efficiently.

 Selecting the right payment processing terminal will not only help reduce your processing costs, but it’ll also increase your profits.
-Let’s take a look at some credit card terminals and the types of businesses that best match their features.
+Let’s take a look at some payment terminal options and the types of businesses that best match their features.

 Card-Present Transactions → Countertop Point-of-Sale